-HPD drives are equipped with an integrated braking resistor.
+HPD N drives are equipped with an integrated braking resistor.
 The effective use of the braking resistor can be checked by monitoring the value of parameter Pr37, which is expressed as a percentage.
-If you intend to dissipate more power, use an external braking resistor.
-To connect up the system (which must be carried out in conditions of complete safety) disconnect the jumper between terminals 9 and 10 of terminal board X4; connect one end of the resistor to terminal 9 and the other to terminal 11on X4.
+If you intend to dissipate more power, use two external braking resistors.
+To connect up the system (which must be carried out in conditions of complete safety) disconnect the jumper between terminals R1 C1 and R2 C2 of terminal board X4; connect one resistor between AB and C1 and the other between BB and C2 on X4.
 The external resistor value must be 40 ohm and a thermal magnetic circuit breaker must be installed between resistor and drive.
 The minimum wire size for the connection is 4 mm2; the connection cables should be as short as possible and, in any event, no longer than 3 metres.